reisir/settings/README.md

 ## TODO:

 - [ ] LeftMouseUpAction override instead of using info variables
-- [ ] Close button
 - [ ] Make the upcoming image picker preset able to check if it's the only instance in that category
 - [ ] Check if containers can be taller than their contents without affecting flow
 - [ ] Redo the Settings generator skins separate from the generated skins styles etc
 - [ ] Make the skin remember the scroll position when variables are changed and the skin is refreshed
-- [x] Figure out a better way to make the scroll indicator work
-  - It's not better but it works
-  - [ ] Optimize the scroll indicator math, no need for so many measures
 - [ ] Log errors ?
 Error rendering template ?
 - [ ] Refactor `Pipe-Variable` and `Pipe-Category`
   - [ ] Make categories and variables have Name defaulted to Key if Name not found during parsing